dearleiii/PDSR/README.md

   - 2. [x] Implement rgb random shuffle, random in channels
   - 3. [x] Test & confirm the shuffling
   - 4. [ ] save the shuffle img patches for sanity check
+      - pre-shuffle & post-shuffle for both lr, hr
   - 5. [ ] Check the rgb training results, compare with the previous results
   - 6. [ ] understand the function __get_patch()

+  ##### Mean shift per patch

   ##### B. DownMSE loss
   - 1. [ ] Save the LR images from SR, outside program for sanity check
+      - Decide to use BiCubic Downsampling
   - 2. [ ] Integrate to program, bicubic down-sampling
   - 3. [ ] Implement downMSE